 Your process for each project or application will generally follow these steps.

-- Export the project from your Octopus Server instance.
+- Export and Import the project from your Octopus Server instance into your Octopus Cloud instance.

 - Upload any packages, project images, and reconfigure triggers.